box/developer.box.com/content/guides/box-mcp/index.md

 Model Context Protocol ([MCP](https://modelcontextprotocol.io/introduction)) is an open protocol that standardizes how applications provide context to LLMs.
 MCP servers make building advanced integrations simpler and less time consuming.

 Box MCP Server allows third-party AI agents from platforms like Copilot Studio, Cursor, Claude for Desktop to access Box content seamlessly.
-It extends the Agent’s capabilities by allowing to perform actions related to content stored in Box.
+It extends the Agent’s capabilities by allowing it to perform actions related to content stored in Box.

 There are two Box MCP Servers: